Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsubsection{Depth Estimation}

 Similarly, we leverage a VFM for depth estimation, the Depth Anything Model (DAM)~\cite{yang2024depth}.
-Unlike semantic segmentation, where the teacher model requires careful refinement via majority voting, DAM can directly generate high-quality pseudo-depth maps ($\tilde{y}_\text{dep, T}$).
-This design allows our framework to benefit from state-of-the-art UDA techniques originally developed for semantic segmentation, while simultaneously providing reliable pseudo-depth supervision to the student model through this plug-in VFM.
-Since DAM already provides accurate pseudo-depth maps, explicit source supervision is unnecessary, making our method applicable even when ground-truth depth estimations are unavailable in the source domain.
-Our experiments show that generating pseudo-depth maps with DAM online during UDA incurs only minor latency overhead, in contrast to SAM.
-This difference arises because DAM produces depth maps in a single forward pass, whereas SAM generates segmentation masks through multiple iterative steps.
-It is worth noting that in both pipelines, the student model is still the only one that requires backpropagation.
+Unlike semantic segmentation, where the teacher model requires careful refinement, DAM directly generates reliable pseudo-depth maps ($\tilde{y}_\text{dep, T}$).
+This enables our framework to benefit from state-of-the-art UDA techniques originally developed for semantic segmentation, while simultaneously providing pseudo-depth supervision to the student model through this plug-in VFM.
+As DAM produces high-quality pseudo-depth maps, explicit source supervision is not mandatory, making our method applicable even without ground-truth depth maps in the source domain.
+Our experiments show that generating pseudo-depth maps with DAM online incurs only minor latency overhead, unlike SAM.
+This is because DAM produces depth maps in a single forward pass, whereas SAM generates masks through multiple iterative steps.
+In both pipelines, the student model is still the only one that requires backpropagation.